-Please review the Suggested Training for Clinical Research checklist created for CRCs, PIs and other research support staff at UCSF, both for onboarding and ongoing training.
+Please review the Suggested Training Checklist created for CRCs, PIs and other research support staff at UCSF, both for onboarding and ongoing training.
 The checklist includes various training materials currently available, recommended and as needed items for each type of research (behavioral, observational and interventional).
 The specific trainings that you require will vary based on what types of clinical research projects you are working on.
 While this general list is a good starting place, we recommend that you speak to your Division/Department administrator, Principal Investigator and/or supervisor to see which topics are most important.

 CRCs are responsible for the organization, coordination, and overall integrity of a research project with humans.
 Principal and co-investigators provide the overall direction in a clinical study, but CRCs have significant roles in clinical study activities, including Clinical Trial Study Start-Up.